lbl-srg/obc/specification/source/executiveSummary.rst

 * Building owners and operators, who are responsible for operating commercial buildings so that they are safe, productive, and efficient.

-* Researchers and control companies who develop new control sequences for building energy systems.
+* Researchers and control companies who develop new HVAC systems and control sequences for building energy systems.

 * Professional organizations such as ASHRAE who are developing